 Students and staff alike should encourage a respect for language by using it properly in and around the school.
 The standards set in the classroom also apply to the halls, gym, and outside areas.
 Vulgarities (coarse language) will be discouraged and swearing (blasphemy such as using God's name in vain) is an offence.
 Language is a gift and should be treated as such, not debased by callous usage.
 Use of vulgarities and/or swearing may lead to temporary removal from class by the teacher, contact with the parents/guardians/ homestay or suspension from school.

 Food & Drink

-Please help reduce garbage by using the recycling bins and by bringing garbage-free lunches.
+Please help reduce garbage and recycling by bringing garbage-free lunches and taking recycling and compost home.

-Backpacks/Gym Bags
+Backpacks/Bags/Lockers/Coats